HajarAlholoul/Customer-Churn-Analysis-Excel/README.md

 # Customer-Churn-Analysis
 In this Excel case study, we investigate a dataset froman example telecom company Databel and analyze their churn rates.
-We will also figure out why customers are churning at the rate they are and how to reduce churn.
-We will answer these questions by creating calculated columns and fields, building PivotTables, and creating an eye-catching dashboard.
+We will also figure out why customers are churning at the rate they are and how to reduce churn by creating calculated columns and fields, building PivotTables, and creating an eye-catching dashboard.

 [Churn Analysis Task.pdf](https://github.com/HajarAlholoul/Customer-Churn-Analysis-Excel/blob/main/Churn%20Analysis%20Task.pdf)